Skip to main content

 • do not maintain your caravan or mobile home

 You also risk eviction if you do not use the mobile home as your main residence.
-But most council sites will allow you to travel in your caravan for several weeks each year.
+But most council sites will allow you to travel in your caravan for a few weeks each year.

 Transit sites